tk3369/ContextTracking.jl/README.md

 end
 ```

-The purpose of the save/restore operation is to guarantee that context data is _pushed down_ the execution chain (single direction).
-So if the `foo` function calls another function that modifies the context, it will be restored when the `foo` function is returned.
+The purpose of the save/restore operation is to guarantee that context data is visible only during the current execution chain - inside the current function or any subsequent functions being called from here.

 ## How does `@memo` macro work?